phildiderichsen/MeMo-Fraktur-OCR-code/README.md

 Also, annotation layers based on the gold tokens are added:

-, and whether the gold token is in the frequency list used by SymSpell
+Number of word in sentence, lemma, PoS, and whether the gold token is in the frequency list used by SymSpell

 Finally, `<sentence>` elements are added to the VRT based on the CONLL output.